 3.4 The Client shall pay a non-refundable* retainer within seven (7) days of signing the Contract Agreement.
 Photographer/Videographer agrees to hold the shoot date and commence any necessary preparations.

 *non-refundable except in the case of Force Majeure as per clause 22

-4.1 It is understood that The Photographer/Videographer is the exclusive, official Photographer/Videographer retained to perform photographic and video services requested on this Contract, unless otherwise agreed in writing;
+4.1 It is understood that The Photographer/Videographer is the exclusive, official artist retained to perform photographic/video services or workshop facilitation requested in the Contract, unless otherwise agreed in writing;

-4.2 The shoot will be arranged on date(s) mutually agreed between the Parties;
+4.2 The shoot or workshop will be arranged on date(s) mutually agreed between the Parties;

-4.3 During the shoot the Photographer/Videographer will take account of the Client’s reasonable instructions in respect of the shoot brief;
+4.3 During the shoot or workshop the Photographer/Videographer will take account of the Client’s reasonable instructions in respect of the brief;

-4.4 The Client shall assist and cooperate with the Photographer/Videographer in obtaining the desired still or moving images.
-The Photographer/Videographer shall not be responsible for images not captured as a result of Client’s failure to provide reasonable assistance or cooperation.
-The Client will be respectful to the Photographer/Videographer and all parties being photographed or filmed.
-The Photographer/Videographer has the right to end the session, without refund, if there is any lack of cooperation or respect;
+4.4 The Client shall assist and cooperate with the Photographer/Videographer in obtaining the desired visual materials or workshop outcome.
+The Photographer/Videographer shall not be responsible for unmet goals or images not captured as a result of Client’s failure to provide reasonable assistance or cooperation.
+The Client will be respectful to the Photographer/Videographer and all participating parties.
+The Photographer/Videographer has the right to end the shoot or workshop, without refund, if there is any lack of cooperation or respect;

-4.5 If the Client is not present during the shoot then the Photographer/Videographer’s interpretation of the brief shall be deemed acceptable to the Client.
+4.5 If the Client is not present during the shoot or workshop then the Photographer/Videographer’s interpretation of the brief shall be deemed acceptable to the Client.